 If you own a private well and you live in a rural area, there’s a good chance that your water contains traces of nitrates.

 It’s recommended that you get your well water tested regularly, preferably once a year, to check for nitrates in drinking water and respond as needed.
-There’s no need to drink water that’s laced with nitrates nowadays, and you really shouldn’t, for the sake of your own health.

 Table of Contents